codevonnie/datarepproject/README.md

 *This query may require extra information for use with GPS.*

-You can get a list of spaces located near the users current location using the GET method at the following URL:
+You can get a list of spaces located near the users current location using the POST method at the following URL:
 *http://spacessapi.com/location/[location]*
-where the [location] is replaced with the current location.
+where the [location] is replaced with the users current location.
 This would work where the URL would contain the returned longtitude and latitude of the current location and compare it to results in the dataset and then return a list of disabled parking spaces near to the specified location.
 This could be used in conjunction with GPS mapping.

 The data will be returned in JSON format, with the following properties for each space: